FarhadBanazadeh/sequence-computations/README.md

 ## VII.
 Reduced (6k+_1(2))/5 line

 14. Base residue-dependent reduced map with three observed attractors and exhaustive verification of all 80,000,000,000 positive starting values not divisible by 5 up to `10^11` — Zenodo 22786203
+15. Its exactly conjugate 6^r-scaled family with three-attractor transport, orbit-statistic invariance, and transfer of the 10^11 finite verification — Zenodo 22809470

 ---

 # How to Find the Source of a Paper